IEscher/DAI-2022-HTTP-Infra/README.md

 * you use an existing solution (search on Google)
 * you develop your own Web app (e.g. with express.js).
 In this case, you can use the Dockerode npm module (or another Docker client library, in any of the supported languages) to access the docker API.

-### Acceptance criteria

-* You can do a demo to show the Management UI and manage the containers of your infrastructure.
-* You have **documented** your configuration in your report.